English phrasal verbs: Distinguishing phrasal verb types

-Another test would be to place the verb in a w-question (which? who?) or a relative clause and consider whether the particle/preposition can be placed before the question word or relative pronoun.
-While this may sound antiquated, it is always possible with a preposition, never with a particle.
-(For more on an obsolete prescriptive rule about this, see preposition stranding.)
+A fourth test would be to place the verb in a w-question (which? who?) or a relative clause and consider whether the particle/preposition can be placed before the question word or relative pronoun.
+While that may sound antiquated, it is always possible with a preposition but never with a particle.
+(For more on an obsolete prescriptive rule about that, see preposition stranding.)